Ever heard that the government can’t study guns? Turns out, the government can, and does, study firearms.

 - Identifying Persons, Other Than Felons, Ineligible to Purchase Firearms: A Feasibility Study

-That isn’t even a comprehensive list of all of the government studies on firearms and firearms related topics.
+That isn’t even a comprehensive list of all of the government studies on firearms and firearms related topics, it’s just a sampling of studies.

 I don’t know about you, but that’s a lot of studies and statistics about firearms directly from the US Government.